djaquels/djaquels.github.io/_posts/2020-05-04-a-tree-challenge.markdown

 ```

-There are one proble with this code, the first is that even if i find the path, i still have to read the rest of the nodes.
+There are two problems with this code, the first is that even if i find the path, i still have to read the rest of the nodes.
+And the second is the use of global variables, which is a bad practice.

 So i also share this other solution.

 ## A Simpler Solution
 This is other aproach by the user [@jakzo](https://app.codesignal.com/profile/jakzo) that i found interesting.

-In the next code the aproach is that i start from S and every node i rest the node valuo (T) to S.
+In the next code the aproach is that we can start from S and every node i rest the node valuo (T) to S.
 When i found a leaf i check if the s value is equal to 0 .
 That indicates the path exists.

 The code still has the issue that we have to read all the tree.
 But i think with this aprach we can have